iamproperty/iamproperty.github.io/.github/pull_request_template.md

 - [ ] New components added as an export to src/index.js
 - [ ] New components/features have sufficient unit tests
 - [ ] New components/features have sufficient documentation
+- [ ] New component has dataLayer events added